Giant garter snake: Behaviour and ecology

 Giant garter snakes are active during the day from spring to late fall and will over-winter in terrestrial environments before emerging the following spring.
 Highly aquatic, it is active when water temperatures are at 68 °F (20 °C) or more and is dormant underground when its aquatic habitat is below this temperature.
 They have several natural predators, particularly young snakes fall victim to American bullfrogs and California kingsnakes.
 Giant garters are prey for various raptor birds and have evolved a fast diving behaviour to avoid them.
 Like other garter snakes, the giant garter snake can release a foul-smelling musk from its cloaca if threatened or disturbed.

 Diet

 Due to their predominately aquatic lifestyle, giant garter snakes prey upon fish, frogs, and tadpoles.
 Historically they would prey upon local species such as the Sierran treefrog, but in current times their diet predominately consists of introduced species, most notably the American bullfrog.
-Adult giant garter snakes will commonly eat bullfrog juveniles and tadpoles, which may put them at increased risk for parasite contraction.
-A study has suggested adult bullfrogs also predate giant garter snake young, which may hinder population recovery if it continues at a high rate.

-Additionally, giant garter snakes have been found to have increased levels of heavy metals such as mercury in their bloodstream as a result of preying upon mercury rich fish.
-However, further research is needed to determine if there are any detrimental effects of this on the snakes themselves.